IJSComplexMatter/cddm/doc/autoapi/cddm/multitau/index.rst

                           cache sizing.
    :type thread_divisor: int, optional

-   :returns: **fast, slow** -- A tuple of linear_data (same as from acorr function) and a tuple of multilevel
+   :returns: **lin, multi** -- A tuple of linear_data (same as from acorr function) and a tuple of multilevel
              data.
    :rtype: lin_data, multilevel_data

-.. function:: iccorr_multi(data, t1=None, t2=None, n=2**4, norm=3, method='corr', count=None, period=1, binning=None, nlevel=None, chunk_size=None, thread_divisor=None, auto_background=False, viewer=None, viewer_interval=1, mode='full', mask=None, stats=True)
+.. function:: iccorr_multi(data, t1=None, t2=None, level_size=2**4, norm=3, method='corr', count=None, period=1, binning=None, nlevel=None, chunk_size=None, thread_divisor=None, auto_background=False, viewer=None, viewer_interval=1, mode='full', mask=None, stats=True)

-   Iterative version of :func:`.core.ccorr`
+   Iterative version of :func:`.ccorr_multi`

    :param data: An iterable object, iterating over dual-frame ndarray data.
    :type data: iterable
    :param t1: Array of integers defining frame times of the first data.
-Either this or
+If not defined,
-              count must be defined.
-If not defined, regular-spaced data is assumed.
+              regular-spaced data is assumed.
    :type t1: array-like, optional
    :param t2: Array of integers defining frame times of the second data.
-If not provided
+If t1 is defined,
-              it is same as t1.
+              you must define t2 as well.
    :type t2: array-like, optional
-   :param n: If provided, determines the length of the output.
+   :param level_size: If provided, determines the length of the multi_level data.
-   :type n: int, optional
+   :type level_size: int, optional
    :param norm: Specifies normalization procedure 0,1,2, or 3 (default).
    :type norm: int, optional
    :param method: Either 'fft', 'corr' or 'diff'.
 If not given it is chosen automatically based on
                   the rest of the input parameters.
    :type method: str, optional
-   :param count: If given it defines how many elements of the data to process.
+   :param count: If given, it defines how many elements of the data to process.
 If not given,
-                 count is set to len(t1)
+                 count is set to len(t1) if that is not specified, it is set to len(data).
    :type count: int, optional
    :param period: Period of the irregular-spaced random triggering sequence.
 For regular
                   spaced data, this should be set to 1 (deefault).